LISTEN TO AUDIO OF THIS CONTENT

-The 12-Steps of Alcoholics Anonymous are the core of AA’s recovery modality.
-They are designed to help an alcoholic learn how to live a clean and sober lifestyle.
+The 12-Steps are the core of its recovery modality.
+They are designed to help members learn how to live a clean and sober lifestyle.
 They ask the person to gradually grow spiritually.
 The 12-Steps were based on the original “Oxford Group”, the predecessor organization.

 - We admitted we were powerless over alcohol, and our lives had become unmanageable.